Waseem3216/Projects/XYMZ_SUITE_WEB_APP/README.md

 ### 1. Authentication Flow

-**Screenshots:** Auth – Login & Sign Up
+**Screenshot:** Auth – Login & Sign Up

-- New users can **sign up** with:
+New users can sign up with:

 - Name
 - Email
 - Password (minimum 6 characters)
 - Security question + answer
-  - Optional checkbox: _“I will be an admin (create an organization)”_
+- Optional checkbox: **“I will be an admin (create an organization)”**

+Admin users automatically:

-- Admin users automatically create their first organization and receive a 6-digit **organization token**.
+- Create their first organization
+- Define a unique 6-digit **organization token**

-- Regular users can later join an existing organization using this token.
+Regular users can later join an existing organization using this token.

-- Login requires:
+**Login requires:**

 - Email
 - Password
 - Optional organization token (helps route the user into the correct workspace)

-- Links to:
+**Links:**

 - **Forgot password?** – triggers security-question-based recovery
 - **Reset 6-digit token** – issues a new organization token for admins

 ---